nodeloophole/nodeloophole.github.io/content.md

  - Direct feedback/conversation can spur discussion and new ideas

 ---
-# some clever summary
+# Takeaways for today

+* Know where your Drupal team stands currently related to skills and experience
+* Determine next steps for your Drupal practice to increase efficiency
+* Implement changes to your Drupal process that facilitates better efficiency

 ---
-# Thank you
----
 <!-- .slide: data-background-image="img/sprint.png" data-background-size="100% 100%"-->

 ---
 <!-- .slide: data-background-image="img/evaluation.png" data-background-size="100% 100%"-->

+---
+# Thank you